NDArray::dot

 public static function dot(NDArray|array|float|int $a, NDArray|array|float|int $b): NDArray;

-• If both $a and $b are 1-D arrays, the dot product is computed as the inner product of the vectors.
+are 1-D arrays, the dot product is computed as the inner product of the vectors. - If both

-• If both $a and $b are 2-D arrays, the dot product is computed as the matrix multiplication (See NDArray::matmul).
+are 2-D arrays, the dot product is computed as the matrix multiplication (See NDArray::matmul). - If either

-• If either $a or $b is a 0-D (scalar) array, the dot product is equivalent to element-wise multiplication.
-(See NDArray::multiply).
+is a 0-D (scalar) array, the dot product is equivalent to element-wise multiplication.
+(See NDArray::multiply). - If

-• If $a is an N-D array and $b is a 1-D array, the dot product is computed as the sum product over the last axis of $a and $b.
+is a 1-D array, the dot product is computed as the sum product over the last axis of$a

 Parameters